Truro: Roads

+Buses

-The city and surroundings have extensive bus services, mainly from First Kernow and Transport for Cornwall.
-Most routes terminate at Truro bus station near Lemon Quay.
+The city and surroundings have extensive bus services, provided mainly by First Kernow and Transport for Cornwall.
+Most routes terminate at Truro bus station, near Lemon Quay.
 A permanent Park and Ride scheme, known as Park for Truro, opened in August 2008.
-Buses based at Langarth Park in Threemilestone carry commuters into the city via Truro College, the Royal Cornwall Hospital Treliske, County Hall, Truro railway station, the Royal Cornwall Museum and Victoria Square, through to a second car park on the east side of Truro.
-Truro also has long-distance coach services run by National Express.
+Buses based at Langarth Park in Threemilestone carry commuters into the city via Truro College, the Royal Cornwall Hospital Treliske, County Hall, the railway station, the Royal Cornwall Museum and Victoria Square, through to a second car park on the east side of the city.

-Railways
+Truro is served by long-distance coach services, operated by National Express; there are daily departures to London, Birmingham and Penzance.

+Railway

+Truro railway station is located about 1 mi from the city centre.
+It is a stop on the Cornish Main Line between Penzance and Plymouth.
+The station is served by two train operating companies: